mfumagalli/ngsPopGen/examples/README.md

 # Principal Component Analysis (PCA)
 ## Covariance matrix
 We use ngsCovar to estimate a covariance matrix between pairs of individuals.
 This can be achieved in different ways.
 For low coverage sequencing data, we recommend to use `-norm 0` option which disables normalization proposed in [Patterson et al. (2006)](http://www.ncbi.nlm.nih.gov/pubmed/17194218).
+Before any analyses, we need to unzip the genotype and sample allele frequency files:

+    gunzip -f testA.geno.gz testA.rf.saf.gz

-The first way is to compute an approximation of the posterior of the covariance matrix, by weighting each site by its probability of being variable, as proposed in [Fumagalli et al. (2013)](http://www.ncbi.nlm.nih.gov/pubmed/23979584):
+Then, the first way is to compute an approximation of the posterior of the covariance matrix, by weighting each site by its probability of being variable, as proposed in [Fumagalli et al. (2013)](http://www.ncbi.nlm.nih.gov/pubmed/23979584):

     ../ngsCovar -probfile testA.geno -outfile testA.covar1 -nind 24 -nsites 10000 -call 0 -sfsfile testA.rf.saf -norm 0